Cycling in Yorkshire & Beyond

 This is the next categorised climb, the Côte de Waddington Fell.

-The Côte de Waddington Fell is 3.4km at an average 6.4%.
+The Côte de Waddington Fell consists of several steep ramps, with flatter sections in between.
+Overall, it is 3.4km at an average 6.4%.

-Clitheroe is a town in the Ribble valley of around 16,279 people.
+Clitheroe is a town in the Ribble valley, with a population of around 16,279 people.
+It's near the Forest of Bowland and at the foot of Pendle Hill.

 The quarry and cement company Heidelberg is one of the biggest local employers.